appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 ### How to edit a cell

 Currently, **four column types** support inline editing: these  are **Text, Number, Switch, and Checkbox**.
 When one of these types of cells is made editable, it displays a pencil edit icon when the user hovers their cursor over it.
-Click this icon to make changes to the cell.&#x20;
+Click this icon to make changes to the cell.

 ![](</img/Screen_Recording_2022-09-30_at_12_21_13_PM_AdobeExpress.gif>)